PrintClose

 • Work and retirement

-Within a few years, companies could be faced with labor recruitment problems.
+Within a few years, companies could be faced with labour recruitment problems.
 Instead of retiring at 55 or 60 years of age, workers will probably be encouraged to work longer.
 Modifications to retirement plans are to be expected.
-Work incentives will be required, because employees, who will be less numerous, will have greater power of negotiation.
+Work incentives will be required because employees, who will be less numerous, will have power to negociate.

 • Health